yguler/PandaAnalysis/README.md

 ## Producing a flat tree for analysis

-For now, there is a core analysis tool (`PandaAnalyzer`) that outputs a data format (`GeneralTree`).
+There is a core analysis tool (`PandaAnalyzer`) that outputs a data format (`GeneralTree`).
-`PandaAnalyzer` accepts flags to turn on and off analysis-specific calculations, and the corresponding branches are dropped from the output tree.
+`PandaAnalyzer` is configured using an `Analysis` class, which can turn on and off analysis-specific calculations and corresponding branches in the output tree.
 The functions are implemented in `PandaAnalysis/Flat/src/Modules*cc`.

 For what follows, I'll assume you're inside `$CMSSW_BASE/src/PandaAnalysis`.